 Staff: "O.K.
 Jim.
 I've explained your choices to you.
 I'll give you a minute or two to decide.
 If you choose not to come with me, then I'll be back with some other staff.
 Let me know what you decide when I come back."
 (Staff leaves the day room.)

-In our example the staff member avoided a verbal power struggle, explained why Jim had to leave the day room, made it clear it was his choice to leave or stay, and gave clear, non-judgmental consequences for the behavior.
+In this example the staff member avoided a verbal power struggle, explained why Jim had to leave the day room, made it clear it was his choice to leave or stay, and gave clear, non-judgmental consequences for the behavior.
 The only step left if the noncompliance continued would be to follow through and enforce the limits imposed.